miitcher/q-learning/README.md

 * Remove compiled targets.
 `make clean`

-* Executable compiled targets will be in the build folder.
+The executable compiled targets will be in the build folder as:
+`main` and `qtests`.